inv4fee2020/pli_netdata/README.md

   4. From either of these code boxes we want to select the 'claim-token' text only.

-  From the below example text, you can see the at the end of the first line the _*--claim-token*_ word.
+  From the below example text, you can see the at the end of the first line the _*\'--claim-token\'*_ word.
 This marks the start of the text selection that we want.
 We select the token string all the way up to the start of the _*\'--claim-rooms\'*_ word.

 >curl https://my-netdata.io/kickstart.sh > /tmp/netdata-kickstart.sh && sh /tmp/netdata-kickstart.sh --claim-token    >OYHFmieiuUpHWBx3VR66613McD0MEZGWMDzpx61dsLZP5tp3xD4nHra3J1Cu8bBBJkfB-mJhgGvTjRzypHlmzo244zlmRkcjaz8wnSq3fua1QjS9mop8YdCLfOUCYaVog>doKKKk --claim-rooms 870c92dd-10c4-4fa9-ba0d-4ffcc366638d --claim-url https://app.netdata.cloud